-- PAI 10: Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - PAI 14: Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons). - Engagement and voting:
+- PAI 10: Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - PAI 14: Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons). - 2.
+Through the exclusion of countries considered to be systematically in breach of citizens' civil and political rights through Candriam's method of analysis and sovereign filtering: - PAI 16: Investee countries subject to social violations. - Engagement and voting: